Getting started for admitted summer students

 Welcome and congratulations on your acceptance to our summer programs!

 Should you decide to join us this summer, the following list will guide you through the necessary steps to prepare for your Penn experience.
-This information is for students accepted to Summer Academies, Penn Summer Prep, and the Pre-College Programs.
+This information is for students accepted to Summer Academies, Pre-College Programs, and Online Seminars.

 Additional PennKey resources are available on the PennKey Support website.